yigitaksoy/Digital-House/README.md

   - iPad Air 2
 - All the internal links tested locally, and functional.
 - All external links works as expected, and open in a new tab.
 - All images are properly sized, and contain 'alt' text for description.
+- All the buttons checked for functionality, and works as expected.
 - All the links in mobile navbar works, and navbar works as expected.
 - The contact form tested trying to submit content empty, incomplete, and filled to make sure that it is working properly.
 Contact form also uses POST method linked to Code Institute form dump for input validation.